Lab Members

 HRafei@mdanderson.org

-I am an Assistant Professor in the department of Stem Cell Transplantation and Cellular Therapy and my research is focused on modulating immunometabolism to enhance cancer cellular therapies.
+I am an Assistant Professor in Stem Cell Transplantation and Cellular Therapy and my research is focused on modulating immunometabolism to enhance cancer cellular therapies.
 My specific interest is in bringing chimeric antigen receptor (CAR)-based therapies for solid tumors from the research lab to the clinic.
 To this end, I chose the physician-scientist track during my Hematology/Oncology fellowship at MD Anderson and I joined Dr. Katy Rezvani’s lab where I have focused my endeavors on studying determinants of metabolic immunosuppression in the tumor microenvironment and developing innovative methods to modulate the metabolism of natural killer (NK) cells using state of the art genetic engineering strategies to enhance their potency for anticancer therapy.
 During my fellowship, I also obtained a Master of Science degree in Cancer Biology and Immunotherapy focused on the metabolic reprogramming of CAR-NK cells.
 I have a broad background in immunology with specific expertise in the use of flow cytometry methods, CRISPR-Cas9 gene editing technology, xenogenic NSG mouse models, functional metabolic assays, and various molecular biology techniques.
 I strive to continue to contribute to the field of cellular therapy to improve the outcomes of cancer patients through cutting edge translational research.

 Paul Lin, M.D., Ph.D.